wombleton/gitlaw-nz/acts/P/Public Bodies Leases Act 1969.md

 *   Schedule 1 clause 7 proviso: inserted, on 13 January 1981, by section 2(1) of the Public Bodies Leases Amendment Act 1980 (1980 No 132).

-##### 8

-*   The arbitrators, before commencing to make the said valuation, shall together appoint a third person, who shall be an umpire as between them.
+*   8 The arbitrators, before commencing to make the said valuation, shall together appoint a third person, who shall be an umpire as between them.

-##### 9

-*   The decision of the 2 arbitrators if they agree or in such respects as they agree, or of the umpire if the arbitrators do not agree or in such respects as they do not agree, shall be binding on all parties.
+*   9 The decision of the 2 arbitrators if they agree or in such respects as they agree, or of the umpire if the arbitrators do not agree or in such respects as they do not agree, shall be binding on all parties.

-##### 10

-*   The duty of the umpire, on reference to him of any question, shall be to consider the respective valuations of the 2 arbitrators in the matters in which their valuations do not agree, and then to make an independent and substantive valuation, and the last-mentioned valuation shall be the decision of the umpire; but in giving his decision on any question so referred to him the umpire shall in every case be bound to make a valuation not exceeding the higher and not less than the lower of the valuations made by the arbitrators respectively.
+*   10 The duty of the umpire, on reference to him of any question, shall be to consider the respective valuations of the 2 arbitrators in the matters in which their valuations do not agree, and then to make an independent and substantive valuation, and the last-mentioned valuation shall be the decision of the umpire; but in giving his decision on any question so referred to him the umpire shall in every case be bound to make a valuation not exceeding the higher and not less than the lower of the valuations made by the arbitrators respectively.

-##### 11

-*   The provisions herein contained for the making of the said valuation shall be deemed to be a submission to arbitration under and within the meaning of the Arbitration Act 1908, or any enactment for the time being in force in substitution therefor or amendment thereof, and all the provisions of any such enactment shall, so far as applicable, apply accordingly.
+*   11 The provisions herein contained for the making of the said valuation shall be deemed to be a submission to arbitration under and within the meaning of the Arbitration Act 1908, or any enactment for the time being in force in substitution therefor or amendment thereof, and all the provisions of any such enactment shall, so far as applicable, apply accordingly.

-##### 12

-*   Within 2 calendar months after the making of the said valuation and the giving of notice thereof to the lessee, the lessee shall give notice in writing signed by him or by his agent duly authorised in that behalf and delivered to the lessor stating whether the lessee desires to accept a renewal lease of the land.
+*   12 Within 2 calendar months after the making of the said valuation and the giving of notice thereof to the lessee, the lessee shall give notice in writing signed by him or by his agent duly authorised in that behalf and delivered to the lessor stating whether the lessee desires to accept a renewal lease of the land.

-##### 13

-*   Any such notice may be given by the lessee within the time aforesaid, although the term hereby granted has already expired by effluxion of time, or although the said valuation has not been made or notice thereof has not been given to the lessee until after the expiry of the said term by effluxion of time, unless before the giving of such notice by the lessee he has given up to the lessor the possession of the land hereby demised or has been duly ejected therefrom in pursuance of the judgment or order of any court of competent jurisdiction.
+*   13 Any such notice may be given by the lessee within the time aforesaid, although the term hereby granted has already expired by effluxion of time, or although the said valuation has not been made or notice thereof has not been given to the lessee until after the expiry of the said term by effluxion of time, unless before the giving of such notice by the lessee he has given up to the lessor the possession of the land hereby demised or has been duly ejected therefrom in pursuance of the judgment or order of any court of competent jurisdiction.

-##### 14

-*   If the lessee fails within the time aforesaid to give any notice under [clause 12][52] as to whether he desires a renewal lease or not, or if he gives notice in writing signed by himself or by his agent duly authorised in that behalf that he does not desire a renewal lease, his right to a renewal lease shall cease on the expiry of the time aforesaid, or on the date at which the notice is received by the lessor, as the case may be.
+*   14 If the lessee fails within the time aforesaid to give any notice under clause 12 as to whether he desires a renewal lease or not, or if he gives notice in writing signed by himself or by his agent duly authorised in that behalf that he does not desire a renewal lease, his right to a renewal lease shall cease on the expiry of the time aforesaid, or on the date at which the notice is received by the lessor, as the case may be.

-##### 15

-*   Any notice by the lessee under [clause 5][51] or [clause 12][52] of his desire to accept a renewal lease shall be deemed to constitute a contract between the lessor and lessee for the granting and acceptance of a renewal lease at the rent accepted by the lessee or determined by arbitration, as the case may be \[_where the rent is to be reviewed at periodic intervals, insert_ for the first \[_number_\] years of the term thereof\], and for the term and subject to the covenants and provisions referred to in [clause 1][53] of these presents.
+*   15 Any notice by the lessee under clause 5 or clause 12 of his desire to accept a renewal lease shall be deemed to constitute a contract between the lessor and lessee for the granting and acceptance of a renewal lease at the rent accepted by the lessee or determined by arbitration, as the case may be \[where the rent is to be reviewed at periodic intervals, insert for the first \[number\] years of the term thereof\], and for the term and subject to the covenants and provisions referred to in clause 1 of these presents.

 ##### 15A